-Cybercrime is on the rise and we’re all exposed, without exception.
+Cybercrime is on the rise, and we’re all vulnerable.

-The FBI fielded 300,000 more complaints regarding suspected internet scams in 2020 than it did in 2019 — many designed specifically to exploit the COVID-19 pandemic and the stimulus money doled out by the federal government.
+The FBI’s Internet Crime Complaint Center fielded 800,944 complaints reporting losses of more than $10.3 billion from suspected internet scams in 2022.
 On the dark web, Social Security numbers, passports and credit card information sell for as little as $1.

 “Everyone’s information is available,” says cybersecurity expert Brett Johnson.

-With all the non-stop news about cyber attacks on gas pipelines, meat plants and fertility clinics, it’s easy to get overwhelmed.
-But Johnson, a former cybercriminal who once ran a popular online identity theft ring, says being aware of these dangers isn’t enough.
+Johnson, a former cybercriminal who once ran a popular online identity theft ring, says being aware of the dangers around cyber attacks isn’t enough.
 If you want to avoid becoming a victim, you need to take action.

 “You can't wait for someone to protect you," he says.
 "You have to try to protect yourself.”